• Skip to primary navigation

 2. Monopolistic Competition

-It is one of the forms/types in perfect competition.
+It is one of the forms/types of perfect competition.
 There is neither perfect competition nor pure monopoly market structures in practice.

 Monopolistic competition is a market structure in between perfect competition and Monopoly.

-It has some of the characteristics of perfect competition and some of the characteristics of the monopoly.
+It has some of the characteristics of perfect competition and some of the characteristics of a monopoly.

 Thus, Monopolistic competition is a market situation in which there are many sellers of a particular product, but the product of each seller is in some way differentiated in the minds of consumers from the product of every other seller.